 They’re just misrepresenting how it really works to make it sound simpler and sell more people into the scam.
 And don’t actually show you how to do it once they’ve got your money.

-If you want to learn how to do affiliate marketing properly, check out my free beginner’s guide.
+If you want to learn how to do affiliate marketing properly, check out my beginner’s guide.
 Here I explain what affiliate marketing is, how it works, how much you can earn, and more.

 Is Home Profit System a Scam?